 How Much Does Transactional Funding Cost?

-It depends largely on the comfort levels of different lenders.
-Furthermore, different lenders may be more comfortable with certain deals than others.
-Even with this variability, real estate investors should assume that lenders will charge anywhere between 2% and 12% of the total loan amount.
+It depends on the comfort levels of different lenders.
+Some lenders may be more comfortable with certain deals than others.
+Even with this variability, real estate investors should assume that lenders will charge between 2% and 12% of the total loan amount.
 For example, if you need a $100,000 loan, you may need to pay between $2000 and $12,000 to facilitate the transactional funding process.

 Transactional Funding in Wholesaling